leeauk21/fin_eng/README.md

-This Repo consist of source code for option pricing including american and european call and put option
+This Repo consist of source code for option pricing including american and european call, put and chooser option